DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Review sales order.md

 :--					|:--
 Validation errors have been identified  | For further information see the Warnings/Errors section on this document POA is required for the customer	| Where a purchase order acknowledgement (POA) is required for a customer: <br> • **Customer purchase order acknowledgement** document must be setup on the customer trading partner's Outgoing documents. <br> • **Lock order** field in the **Customer purchase order acknowledgement**'s settings profile must be active.
 This hold will be released once the purchase order acknowledgement has been sent to the customer.
-Purchase order confirmation must be received from the customer following receipt of a purchase order acknowledgement | Purchase order confirmation requirements are setup via **Customer purchase order acknowledgement** settings profiles **PO confirmation required**.
+Purchase order confirmation must be received from the customer after sending the purchase order acknowledgement | Purchase order confirmation requirements are setup via **Customer purchase order acknowledgement** settings profiles **PO confirmation required**.
 This hold will be release once the purchase order confirmation has been received from the customer.

 An order that has been placed on EDI hold will be visible via the **Hold** field on the sales order list page.